asolidum/changeblog/content/posts/securing-changeblog-images/index.md

 ---
 ## The issue

 As I add more content to this site, I want to ensure the images are free of [EXIF][exif.link] geolocation data.
-I prefer maintaining some level of privacy, given a decent portion of these images are taken at my work or home.
+I prefer maintaining some level of privacy since a decent portion of these images are taken at my work/home.

 I could turn off geotagging of my images during capture, but I ultimately like retaining the GPS data of where those moments occurred.